 Postal address: Suite 1a, Shire Business Park, Wainwright road, Worcester, WR4 9FA

-If you are not happy with any aspect of how we process your data, you do have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk), however, we should be grateful if you would contact us first if you do have a complaint so that we can try to resolve it for you.
+If you have any comments regarding any aspect of how we process your data, you do have the right to complain to the ICO (Information Commissioner’s Office), the supervisory authority in the UK for data protection issues (www.ico.org.uk), however, it would be preferable from our perspective if you would contact us to discuss any issues / complaints first so that we can try to address them for you.

-2. WHAT DATA DO WE COLLECT?
-FOR WHAT PURPOSE AND ON WHAT GROUNDS DO WE PROCESS IT?
+3. YOUR ‘DATA’: WHAT DO WE COLLECT, WHY, AND ON WHAT GROUNDS DO WE ‘PROCESS’ IT?